 Also on the website is an example of a chart that helps with project management, from Saint Dennis’ perspective, during the construction phase.
 Essentially, the as-shown, partial chart illustrates the scope of work by listing task descriptions.
 A full-blown chart (not shown) also keeps track of various steps along the way, such as quotes received, material received, installation complete and more.

-Grand Piano Keyboard (provided by Paul Stoffel, chair)
+Grand Piano Keyboard (provided by Paul Stoffel, Committee Chair)

 As part of the sanctuary remodeling project, a Yamaha electronic keyboard has been purchased.
 The keyboard’s cabinet resembles a grand piano style, capable of providing an accurate simulation of an acoustic piano, an organ, and many other accompanying, instrumental sounds.